Proposed Changes to Title X: Implications for Women and Family Planning Providers

 New Proposed Regulations

-On June 1, 2018, new proposed regulations for Title X grants were published in the Federal Register with a 60-day public comment period closing July 31, 2018.
+On June 1, 2018, new proposed regulations for Title X grants were published in the Federal Register with a 60-day public comment period, which closed July 31, 2018.
 The proposed regulations would make many changes to the requirements for Title X projects that could significantly limit the network of providers who can qualify for funds; restrict the ability of participating providers from discussing and referring for abortion; and make other programmatic changes that could dramatically reshape the program and provider network available to low-income women through Title X. Specifically, they would:

 Ban federal Title X funds from going to any provider that also provides abortion services.